The Funniest (True!) News Headlines From Across the Country

 “Canadians slowly but surely dropping the famous ‘eh’ from their speech, linguist says”

-The one-word expression that came to define Canadian English—both within Canada and around the world—is disappearing, Sali Tagliamonte, a linguist at the University of Toronto, told Vancouver-based the Province in 2013.
+Most of these funny headlines are unbelievable, but this one is downright jaw-dropping.
+The one-word expression that came to define Canadian English—both within Canada and around the world—is disappearing, Sali Tagliamonte, a linguist at the University of Toronto, told the Toronto Star in 2013.
 The word that’s pushing “eh” out of the way?
 According to Tagliamonte, the word “right” has replaced “eh” among young Canadians.

 “Hockey game breaks out after massive pileup on Quebec highway”

-In January 2019, travellers waiting for Highway 40 near L’Assomption, Que., to re-open after a 50-car pileup passed the time in the most Canadian way imaginable: they played an impromptu game of hockey on the road.
-Several people suffered minor injuries as a result of the pileup, but there’s no doubt the game of hockey helped turn a bad situation into something a bit more fun.
+In January 2019, travellers found themselves waiting for Highway 40 near L’Assomption, Quebec, to re-open after a 50-car pileup.
+What’s notable is that they passed the time in the most Canadian way imaginable: they played an impromptu game of hockey on the road.